WillYallop/simpleforms.js/README.md

 Here are some future features that will be coming to Simpleforms.js in the not so distant future.

-- Checkbox support (IE. accepting terms and conditions)
+- Checkbox support (IE. accepting terms and conditions) (✔️ Added)
-- Textarea word count display
+- Textarea word count display (✔️ Added)
 - Independent verification functions